Modern Machine Learning for LHC Physicists: Basics

+so it does not vanish for $q(\theta)\to \delta(\theta - \theta_0)$.
+However, from Eq.\eqref{eq:expectations} we see that it vanishes if the amplitude is arbitrarily well known in terms of a sharp likelihood $p(A|\theta) \to \delta(A - A_0)$.
+As the variance, for a Gaussian likelihood it is just the $\sigma_\theta$ in the heteroskedastic loss of Eq.\eqref{eq:bnn_hetero}.

-While this uncertainty receives contributions for instance from too little training data, it only approaches a plateau for perfect training.
-This plateau value can reflect a stochastic training sample, limited expressivity of the network, not-so-smart choices of hyperparameters etc, in the sense of a \underline{systematic uncertainty}.
-To avoid mis-understanding we can refer to it as a stochastic or as model-related uncertainty,
+While this systematic uncertainty might also be affected by too little training data, it approaches a plateau for perfect training.
+This plateau value can reflect a stochastic training sample, limited expressivity of the network, not-so-smart choices of hyperparameters etc, in the sense of a \underline{systematic uncertainty} .
+In practice, the systematic uncertainty can extractred as

+For LHC applications, where networks are usually trained on simulations, this limit often represents reality.